 5. Cuddle a Koala

 Lone Pine Koala Sanctuary is the oldest (60 years) and largest Koala Sanctuary in the world.
-It is a must-see for newcomers if you want to see or/and cuddle a Koala up close, perhaps attend a talk by the koala’s keepers, take photos with the adorable Marsupials shy platypus (a native animal to Australia) and feed the kangaroos and wallabies.
-Besides that, there are many other native Australians animals to discover.
+It is a must-see for newcomers if you want to see or/and cuddle a Koala up close, perhaps attend a talk by the koala’s keepers, and take photos with the adorable Marsupials shy platypus (a native animal to Australia) and feed the kangaroos and wallabies.
+Besides that, there are many other native Australian animals to discover.

 6. Check out the art and culture scene